Unidata/python-workshop/VAGRANT_README.md

 > $ vagrant ssh workshop64

-This will log you in to the workshop VM over ssh.
+This will log you in to the workshop VM via ssh.

 ## Working in the VM Environment